Etihad grows footprint in Africa as flights to Nairobi double

 PHOTO

-Etihad Airways, the national airline of the UAE, is expanding its African network with new destinations and increased frequencies.
+Etihad Airways, the national airline of the United Arab Emirates, is significantly expanding its African network with new destinations and increased frequencies, reinforcing its commitment to the continent’s growing demand for air connectivity.

-Starting 15 December 2025, Etihad will double its flights to Nairobi, Kenya, increasing to 14 weekly services.

-The expansion follows the addition of Addis Ababa, Ethiopian Airlines' Joint Venture agreement, and a codeshare arrangement with Air Seychelles.

 “We’re encouraged by the positive early results and are pleased to announce the expansion of our Nairobi service to 14 weekly flights, as well as the increase of our Seychelles service to six weekly flights in partnership with Air Seychelles.
 We’re also introducing daily 787 services to Casablanca and Johannesburg.”

-"Together with Air Seychelles and our groundbreaking relationship with Ethiopian Airlines, these strategic partnerships form a key foundation as we add four new direct routes to Africa from Abu Dhabi this year, underlining our growing commitment to service the dynamic continent." -TradeArabia News Service
+Arik De added, "Together with Air Seychelles and our groundbreaking relationship with Ethiopian Airlines, these strategic partnerships form a key foundation as we add four new direct routes to Africa from Abu Dhabi this year, underlining our growing commitment to service the dynamic continent."

+Etihad announced that it will double its flights to Nairobi, Kenya, increasing to 14 weekly services starting 15th December 2025.
+The announcement comes less than a year since the airline resumed flights to the Kenyan capital, underlining the strength of the route.

+This expansion follows the recent addition of Addis Ababa, following the signing of a landmark Joint Venture agreement with Ethiopian Airlines, set to transform connectivity between Africa, the Middle East, and Asia.
+The strategic partnership also includes a codeshare arrangement, further supporting both passenger travel and cargo services.